Graduate ‘Post Study Work’ Visa (Personal)

-The Graduate visa, formally called the Graduate Immigration Route, enables international students who have studied in the UK to remain for two further years (or three for those who have completed a PhD degree or other doctoral qualification).
-The route will open to applicants on 1 July 2021.
+The Graduate visa, officially called the Graduate Immigration Route, enables international students who have studied in the UK to remain for two further years (or three for those who have completed a PhD degree or other doctoral qualification).
+The route opened to applicants on 1 July 2021.

 Graduate route visa: Main requirements